johnnywycliffe/OUC/docs/software.md

 - Navigation: consistes of menu and submenues
 - Choose color/pallete: Used to set colors
 - Choose text: Used to set text (if needed)
-- Choose PID: CHoose  avalid PID to monitor for gauges
+- Choose PID: Choose a valid PID to monitor for gauges
 - Variable adjust: Brightness, speed, anything represented as 1 number

+LED patterns will continue to run while running settings.
+- Custom patterns will change in real time for ease of modification
+- Preset patterns will display when selecting them
+- When choosing direction, indicate clockwise and have a slow clockwise pattern
+- When choosing RGB, get initialization parameters and adjust accordingly.
+This may be difficult.
+- When setting brakes and turn signals, provide a preview in real time

 ### OLED
 A monochrome OLED display.
 Generic, used to display information about settings.